JAVA IO - Write to a File using Java IO streams

 6. Using DataOutputStream class

 To write primitive data types into the output stream in a portable way, we use DataOutputStream class because it formats the data in a platform-independent way.
 The data output stream is typically used by Java applications to write data that a data input stream can later read.
-DataOutputStream has many methods, such as writeInt(used to write an integer to the output stream), writeChar(used to write a character to an output stream).
+DataOutputStream has many methods, such as writeInt(used to write an integer to the output stream) and writeChar(used to write a character to an output stream).
 Similarly, there are other methods like writeByte, writeBytes, writeLong, writeShort, writeBoolean.
-To implement this class we need to import DataOutputStream class and FileOutputStream class.
+To implement this class, we need to import DataOutputStream class and FileOutputStream class.

 Steps for writing into a file using DataOutputStream class: